-Since 2006, Michael has been writing the blog “Six Kids and a Full Time Job,” on topics ranging from politics to technology, Judaism and macroeconomics.
+Since 2006, Michael has been writing the blog “Six Kids and a Full Time Job,” on topics ranging from politics to technology, Judaism, and macroeconomics.
 He was a contributor to TheMarker, a Hebrew-language daily business newspaper, and is the author of the “Hummus Manifesto,” the seminal piece on Israel’s innovation scene.
-Michael has also published four books, in Hebrew, The Vanishing Jew, Ben Barukh, The Tree of Life and Prosperity, Everyone can be Moses and Roaring Tribe.
+Michael has also published numerous books, including The Tree of Life and Prosperity, The Vanishing Jew, and Ben Barukh.
+He has published three additional books in Hebrew, due for release in English in the coming years: Everyone Can Be Moses, Roaring Tribe and Milk, Honey and Uncertainty.
 He lectures frequently on venture capital, Israel, and entrepreneurship.
-He serves on the board of the non-profit organization Yeshivat Har Etzion and is the chairman of The Shomer Hachadash.
+In 2020, Michael established the Nevo Network, a first-of-its-kind fellowship program to elevate olim (immigrants to Israel) working in high-tech and serves as the organization’s chairman.
+Michael is chairman of HaShomer Hachadash and serves on the board of the non-profit organization Yeshivat Har Etzion.
 Michael lives in Jerusalem with his wife and eight children.